-Another situation that demands disinfecting steps for a laundry hamper is if someone in your home has a bacterial or fungal infection or virus such as flu, pneumonia, or even athlete's foot.
+Another situation that demands disinfecting steps for a laundry hamper is if someone in your home has a bacterial or fungal infection or a virus such as the flu, pneumonia, or even athlete's foot.
 The possibility of infection is low but it is there.

 Tips to Prevent Laundry Hamper Odor

 - Again, doing the laundry frequently will lessen odors in the hamper.